Last Tang Standing

-Last Tang Standing is a 2020 novel by Malaysian-born author Lauren Ho, who is based in Singapore.
-The book, Ho's debut, follows a successful woman in her 30s who becomes the last unmarried member of her generation in her family.
+Last Tang Standing is a 2020 debut novel by Malaysian-born author Lauren Ho, who is based in Singapore.
+The book follows a successful woman in her 30s who becomes the last unmarried member of her generation in her family.
 Parts of the novel are inspired by Ho's experiences working at a law firm.

 Reception

 Kirkus Reviews described the novel as "a lush portrayal of Singapore life filled with vibrant characters and a lovable leading lady readers will root for."

 Publishers Weekly wrote: "Ho's cute, quippy love story is sure to captivate rom-com fans."

-Aleni Moore of Booklist called the novel "charming and witty," recommending it to fans of *The Hating Game*, *Crazy Rich Asians*, and young professional women at a crossroads.
+Aleni Moore of Booklist called the novel "charming and witty," recommending it to fans of The Hating Game, Crazy Rich Asians, and "young professional women at a crossroads".

-Susan Blumberg-Kason of the Asian Review of Books noted that the book "employs the same formula as the *Bridget Jones* books, but updated for a globalized 21st century by celebrating multiculturalism and delving into serious subjects like filial piety and intermarriage."
+Susan Blumberg-Kason of the Asian Review of Books noted that the book "employs the same formula as the Bridget Jones books, but updated for a globalized 21st century by celebrating multiculturalism and delving into serious subjects like filial piety and intermarriage."